Are you a wanting to become a mortgage broker and receive your RG 206 compliance?

 Kaplan’s CPD training is recognised and accredited by the FBAA and MFAA.
 Please review the educational requirements on the FBAA and MFAA websites for further information.
 To learn more about our ASIC RG 206 compliance offerings, visit the CPD page for more information, or contact our CPD support team on 1300 527 526.

 Individuals who enrol into the Certificate IV in Finance and Mortgage Broking (FNS40815) will have a total of 26 weeks to complete the qualification from their initial enrolment date.
-However, a specifically tailored intensive study plan is available through KapLearn for those with capacity and previous knowledge to complete the course in 12 weeks.

 This course is delivered online via Kaplan’s learning management system KapLearn.